On this page

-You must provide a child safe environment if you are a government organisation or if your organisation provides services wholly or partly for children (under 18 years old) in one or more of these categories:
+You must provide child safe environments if you are a state authority or if your organisation provides services wholly or partly for children (under 18 years old) in one or more of these categories:

-A commitment to promoting the safety, wellbeing and participation of children and young people should be firmly embedded in every organisation’s culture.
+Your organisation should commit to promoting the safety, wellbeing and participation of children and young people, this should be firmly embedded through your organisation’s culture.

-This commitment should be reflected in their policies and procedures and understood and practiced at all levels of the organisation.
+This commitment should be reflected in the child safe environments policies and procedures and understood and practiced across all levels of the organisation.

 - meet relevant history information obligations relevant to the organisation type

-- lodge a statement about their child safe environment policies and procedures with the Department for Child Protection
+- lodge a child safe environments compliance statement with the Department for Education.

 Phone: 8463 6468